leonardo-pimenta/SAMBA-File-Server/README.md

 # SAMBA-File-Server1
-Setting Files for SAMBA File Server
+Setting Files from SAMBA File Server in production crrent.